Sayrix/Ticket-Bot-Docusaurus/docs/oldDoc/intro.md

 ---

 # ✨ Introduction
-Welcome to Welcome to ticket bot v2.4.0 Docs.
+Welcome to ticket bot v2.4.0 Docs.
 This is for legacy purposes only, please migrate to v3 whenever possible.

 ## What is Ticket Bot?